SERVICE OF PROCESS

 Will you recommend a private process server?

-No. You can access the Court web site to find a list of approved private process servers.
+No. You can access the Court web site to find a list of approved private process servers which is located under Civil Records.

 Will you attempt service at a bar, church, hospital, mental health facility or shelter?